harshitsahu6266/E-COMMERCE-WEBSITE/README.md

 Right Click On Project > Run As > Run On Server > Select Tomcat V8.0+ > Next > Finish

-Now Website will get open, if not, then try opening it manually in Browser, Type Url: http://localhost:8082/EcommerceApp
+Now Website will get open, if not, then try opening it manually in Browser,
 Note: In Url put Port according to your server.

 Some Screenshots of this Project: